ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/alwayscoffeetime_role.md

 #### Description

-The Brainhack will have a ‘welcome desk’ room where attendees can go and chat, ask any questions, meet with people, have a coffee, etc. Host in this room will keep the conversation going in a relaxed and inclusive atmosphere, provide orientation and answer any questions from attendees.
+The Brainhack will have a ‘welcome desk’ room where attendees can go and chat, ask any questions, meet with people, have a coffee, etc. Welcome desk hosts will keep the conversation going in a relaxed and inclusive atmosphere, provide orientation and answer any questions from attendees.

 #### Profile